dgaydukov/cert-aws/sa/files/sa.md

 Presto faster than spark cause it doesn't care about fault-tolerance.
 If one of the Presto worker nodes experiences a failure (say, shuts down) in most cases queries that are in progress will abort and need to be restarted.
 Spark supports mid-query fault-tolerance and can recover from such a situation but in order to do that, it needs to do some extra bookkeeping and essentially "plan for failure".
 That overhead results in slower performance when your cluster does not experience any faults.
 Spark Streaming - solution to process/analyze data in real-time.
 On aws if you want to use it you have to provision: kinesis data streams + emr with spark streaming and apache zeppelin
+You can create security configuration (`AWS::EMR::SecurityConfiguration`) where you can enable both data-in-rest (available for both EBS & EMRFS on S3) & data-in-transit encryption, and then assign this config to cluster.

 ###### Glue
 Fully managed ETL (extract/transform/load) to catalog/clean/enrich/move your data.
 Consist of: